No gun. No helmet. No action: The frustrations of some novice Americans who signed up to fight in Ukraine.

 So, with some money saved, he paid $700 for a one-way flight to Poland.
 He carried warm clothes, a sleeping bag, medical supplies, family photos and a bulletproof vest a friend had donated.
 When he arrived at the border, he was connected to people with the international legion, he said.

-“I do believe that God is on our side here,” said Kelso.
+“I do believe that God is on our side here,” Kelso said.
 “We are on the side of good.
 What the Russians brought is pure evil.”

 Steps away stood other volunteers, among them a German who said he had served in Afghanistan for 4½ months with the German military, part of the NATO security forces there, and a Scottish grandfather who said he was a British army veteran and that he had fought against the Islamic State in Syria with the YPG, or the People’s Protection Units, a mainly Kurdish militia.